"Strong Pokémon. Weak Pokémon. That is only the selfish perception of people. Truly skilled trainers should try to win with their favorites."

 - Lag: the bane of a professional player's existence.
 Lag, frame delay, input drops, etc, directly interferes with a match and randomly makes it possible for a well-practiced technique or combo to fail.
 Thus, many pros either never play online or refuse to take it seriously.
 However, with the advent of streaming, LAN parties, and online tournaments, these sorts of problems are becoming more and more unavoidable.
-Players who primarily play online (or can only play online) don't like having their skill and hard practice invalidated by pros who say they "only" win because of lag or say things like "Play me in real life."
+Players who primarily play online (or can only play online) don't like having their skill and hard practice invalidated by pros who say they "only" win because of lag or say things like "Play me in real life", and a lot of people certainly do not like it when rich First World people have an actual advantage due to being able to afford faster, more stable internet connections.
 It's true that online and real life are two different arenas, but if you're only good in one and not the other, isn't it your problem if you're out of your habitat?

 - Every Pinball professional knows how to nudge the machine to save the ball, and this has been a part of Pinball since the creation of the genre.
 However, non-professionals hate it because the use of outside forces to influence the ball's movements feels like cheating.
 That being said, all pinball machines have a mechanism that penalizes the player for shaking the machine too vigorously, which is turned up to its maximum sensitivity in all major tournaments.